 Confirmation of Payee is a new name-checking process that is being introduced across the UK banking industry.
 Existing security measures, when setting up a new payee, include your bank checking that there is an account with that number at the bank you’re trying to pay.
-With the introduction of Confirmation of Payee, from March, participant banks will start adding additional checks to confirm the name on the account is who you think it is - providing an extra level of security.
+With the introduction of Confirmation of Payee, participant banks have added additional checks to confirm the name on the account is who you think it is - providing an extra level of security.

 Whether you are a business or an individual, and whether you are paying a business or another individual, you will be affected by the new name-checking service every time you set up a new payee or edit an existing payee.